 In Geilo, try the family-friendly Prestholtstien hike that leads up to Hallingskarvet.
-Thanks to the stone steps built by Sherpas from Nepal, the 6.5-kilometre-long walk is now accessible to most people.
-At the top, you can recharge with a well-deserved waffle with jam and whipped cream.
+Thanks to the stone steps built by Sherpas from Nepal, the 6.5-kilometre-long hilke.
+At the Prestholtseter summer farm you can recharge with a well-deserved waffle with jam and whipped cream.

 The county of Telemark in Eastern Norway is a perfect match for lively families with children.